Written by Natalia |

 Where to stay in Harbin?

-The surrounding areas of the Central Street is recommended as it is the heart of Harbin.
+The surrounding areas of Central Street are recommended as it is the heart of Harbin.
 The developed transportation network here allows you to travel around easily.

 Is public transportation in Harbin easy for foreigners to use?